You are listening to the Sean Hannity Radio Show Podcast.

 Let me add one thing.

-Yeah, I'm gonna tell you something.
+Yeah, I'm going to tell you something.

 We need an immediate investigation and immediate unredacted versions.